-Sustainable development principles:

-What are we doing to meet the principles:

-Long-term

-Balancing short-term needs with the need to safeguard the ability to also meet long-term needs

-We are committed through our vision to looking at what the needs of our future generations will be and what outcomes we should be aiming for in the longer term

-Prevention

-Putting resources into preventing problems occurring or getting worse

-- Address issues through prevention and early intervention - Reducing poverty, especially persistent poverty amongst some of our poorest people and communities - Safeguarding and responding to abuse and neglect of children, young people and adults with health and social care needs who can't protect themselves
+Sustainable development principles What are we doing to meet the principles: 66 Long-term Balancing short-term needs with the need to safeguard the ability to also meet long-term needs • We are committed through our vision to looking at what the needs of our future generations will be and what outcomes we should be aiming for in the longer term Prevention Putting resources into preventing problems occurring or getting worse Address issues through prevention and early intervention Reducing poverty, especially persistent poverty amongst some of our poorest people and communities.
+Safeguarding and responding to abuse and neglect of children, young people and adults with health and social care needs who can't protect themselves 5 Integration (cross-cutting) Considering how our priorities may impact upon one another, on the well-being goals and on the priorities of other public bodies We have ensured that our priorities support and complement each other.

-Integration (cross-cutting)

-Considering how our priorities may impact upon one another, on the well-being goals and on the priorities of other public bodies

-We have ensured that our priorities support and complement each other.
 Learning and skills are key to a thriving economy and business growth and will help attract inward investment.
 Good education and employment opportunities will help maintain resilient residents and communities; and resilient communities are vital to health and care.
-Our priorities also contribute to the seven national well-being goals

-Collaboration

-Working together with other partners to deliver our priorities diversity of the area

-We will integrate our health and care services with Powys Teaching Health Board

-Involvement

-(communications and engagement) Involving those with an interest in achieving the well-being goals, and ensuring that those people reflect the

-Engage our citizens, partners and businesses in a number of ways so their voice influences future decisions and helps shape service provision
+Our priorities also contribute to the seven national well-being goals Collaboration Working together with other partners to deliver our priorities We will integrate our health and care services with Powys teaching Health Board We have established programme boards under our performance management framework to oversee the delivery of our priorities.
+The boards consist of partners from the public and private sector.
+Where appropriate we will work together to achieve our goals Involvement (communications and engagement) Involving those with an interest in achieving the well-being goals, and ensuring that those people reflect the diversity of the area Engage our citizens, partners and businesses in a number of ways so their voice influences future decisions and helps shape service provision